esbelf/tnt-cloudcannon-astro/src/content/pages/index.md

     background_color: '#FDF6DB'
     heading_content: 'Enjoy Truly<br /> <span class="text-[#F0806D]">Unique</span> Benefits'
     subheader_content: >-
-      'We start with a heavy dose of <span class="font-bold">common sense</span>.
+      We start with a heavy dose of <span class="font-bold">common sense</span>.
 From there, we do not ask you to do anything we would not do.
 That includes never requiring you to sign a contract.
-In the end, all of the <span class="font-bold">“little extras”</span> make us very different from the competition – and quite possibly the <span class="font-bold">best dental marketing</span> company for you.'
+In the end, all of the <span class="font-bold">“little extras”</span> make us very different from the competition – and quite possibly the <span class="font-bold">best dental marketing</span> company for you.
   - _bookshop_name: title-image-block
     background_color: '#2A2F33'
     main_text_color: '#fff'
-    heading:
+    heading_content:
-      primary_text: BUILD STRONG
+      BUILD STRONG <span class="text-[#F0806D]">RELATIONSHIPS</span>
-      secondary_text: RELATIONSHIPS
-    subheading:
-      text: >-
+    subheading_content: >-
-        Along with delivering unmatched results, we work hard every day to earn your trust and confidence.
-It is why our first customer is still with us after 26 years.
+        Along with delivering <strong>unmatched results</strong>, we work hard every day to earn your trust and confidence.
+It is why our first customer is still with us after <strong>26 years</strong>.
 Each client enjoys a single point-of-contact who has an average of 6 years of dental marketing experience.
-And, these folks are dedicated to making your marketing understandable and your life easier.
+And, these folks are dedicated to making your marketing understandable and <strong>your life easier</strong>.
     image:
       src:  /src/assets/images/relationships.jpg
       alt: Relationships Image